intel/neural-compressor/examples/tensorflow/object_detection/README.md

 >
 > 2. For ssd_resnet34 model, anno_path of evaluation/accuracy/metric/COCOmAP in config file should be "label_map.yaml"

-Details of enabling Intel® Low Precision Optimization Tool on ssd_resnet50_v1 for Tensorflow.
+Details of enabling Intel® Neural Compressor on ssd_resnet50_v1 for Tensorflow.
 =========================

-This is a tutorial of how to enable ssd_resnet50_v1 model with Intel® Low Precision Optimization Tool.
+This is a tutorial of how to enable ssd_resnet50_v1 model with Intel® Neural Compressor.
 ## User Code Analysis
 1. User specifies fp32 *model*, calibration dataset *q_dataloader*, evaluation dataset *eval_dataloader* and metric in tuning.metric field of model-specific yaml config file.